redhat-appstudio/infra-deployments/README.md

 However, for finer-grained control use Argo CD [Sync waves](https://argoproj.github.io/argo-cd/user-guide/sync-waves/) (Here is an [example](https://github.com/argoproj/argocd-example-apps/tree/master/sync-waves)).

-### Q: What if I want my service's K8s resources in a separate Git repository? (ie not this one)
+### Q: What if I want my service's K8s resources in a separate Git repository? (i.e. not this one)

 Ultimately, as a team, we should decide on a resource deployment strategy going forward, however, it is easiest to coordinate deployments across a single Git repository (such as this one), rather than multiple independent repositories.